Seychelles Food Security: Imports, Water Stress & Local Island Resilience

 • Companion planting and biological pest control rather than heavy pesticide use

-For Seychelles, that means more food with less water and fewer imported inputs—exactly what national strategies are aiming for.
+For Seychelles, that means more food with less water and fewer imported inputs—exactly what national strategies are aiming for, and a practical step along the path to food independence.

 Feed An Island Crop Circle Chickens: Eggs, Protein and Soil in one Loop